Emptyyyy-hs/Prodigy-Infotech-Internship/PRODIGY_WD_03/README.md

 - **TypeScript**: Ensuring robust, type-safe application logic.
 - **React**: Powering the reactive UI and state management.

-## 🚫 No AI Integration
-This application is intentionally built without any AI components:
-- **No AI Opponents**: The game is designed for pure local human-vs-human interaction..

 ## ✨ Features
 - **Local Multiplayer**: Play as X or O with personalized names.
 - **Dynamic Board Skins**: Choose from 8 unique visual styles including Glass, Neon, Cyber, and Retro.